Manufacture of cordage, rope, twine and netting — Strategic Scorecard

 Environmental footprint, carbon/water intensity, and circular economy potential.

-Moderate exposure — this pillar averages 2.8/5 across 5 attributes.
+Moderate exposure — this pillar averages 2.4/5 across 5 attributes.
 2 attributes are elevated (score ≥ 4), including 1 risk amplifier.
-This pillar is modestly below the Heavy Industrial & Extraction baseline.
+This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural sustainability & resource efficiency exposure than typical for this sector.

 • SU01 Structural Resource Intensity & Externalities 4